hhas/appleeventbridge/AppleEventBridge/doc-source/11 low-level-apis.md

         - (id)sendWithError:(NSError **)error;
         - (id)send;

-   (Tip: Should you need to send an event without processing the reply event, extract the underlying `NSAppleEventDescriptor` from `AEMEvent.descriptor` and invoke its `-sendAppleEventWithMode:timeout:error:` method directly.
+   (Tip: Should you need to send an event without processing the reply event, extract the underlying `NSAppleEventDescriptor` from `AEMEvent.descriptor` and invoke its `-sendEventWithOptions:timeout:error:` method directly.
 The result is an `NSAppleEventDescriptor` instance containing the full reply event (or `nil` if an Apple Event Manager error occurred).
 This can be useful with applications such as Final Cut Pro that use non-standard parameter keys in their reply events.)

    Note that `-send...` methods are intended to be invoked once per `AEMEvent` instance.
 (The Apple Event Manager documentation doesn't specify behavior where multiple identical Apple events are received by a process; at miminum, each event should have a unique return ID to ensure reply events are correctly returned.)